2019 May Term Abroad: Walking the El Camino de Santiago, Spain

 Students are advised to schedule an appointment with their primary care physician or health provider several weeks before departure to obtain any recommended and/or required vaccines or immunizations.
 Students are responsible for ensuring that all routine travel and immunizations are up-to-date.
 Please review the Centers for Disease Control and Prevention's website for information on recommended and require immunizations for travelers: https://wwwnc.cdc.gov/travel/destinations/list

 Please see the information on our May Term Abroad page.

-Cost (not including airfare) is $2950 and will cover the housing in Madrid, Burgos, León and Santiago de Compostela and 4 group meals.
+Estimated cost (not including airfare) is currently $3450. and will cover the housing in Madrid, Pamplona, Burgos, Leon, and Santiago de Compostela and 4 group meals.
 Cost does not include airfare, most housing and meals, or personal expenditures.
 Final cost will be determined once the number of participants has been finalized.

 Questions?
 For additional information, including daily destinations along the Camino, and course readings, please contact Dr. W. John Green email@example.com or Dr. Jana M. DeJong, firstname.lastname@example.org.